greencloudcomputing/docs/docs/guide/cli/logging in and out.md

 </CLIWindow>

-You are now good to go and get started with Green Cloud functions! 🎉️
+You are now good to go and get started with GreenCloud functions! 🎉️

 ### Logging out